holepunchto/bare/README.md

 ## Platform support

 Bare officially supports the platform targets for which it provides prebuilds as defined by the [`.github/workflows/prebuild.yml`](.github/workflows/prebuild.yml) workflow.
+Development happens primarily on Apple hardware with Linux and Windows systems running as virtual machines.

 | Platform  | Architecture | Version                              | Notes          |
 | :-------- | :----------- | :----------------------------------- | :------------- |